bcoltman/Kphaffii_lncRNA_NearZero/README.md

 ## Downloading and reproducing results

 The results presented in Coltman, 2025 can be reproduced by cloning this repository, defining a conda environment and executing the included scripts.
-Raw data required for running these scripts is either made avilable for download in [data](data) or is downloaded by the scripts.
-The version numbers of used prgrammes can be found in [versions_used.txt](versions_used.txt).
+Raw data required for running these scripts is either made available for download in [data](data) or is downloaded by the scripts.
+The version numbers of used programmes can be found in [versions_used.txt](versions_used.txt).
 The version numbers of python packages can be found in [requirements.txt](requirements.txt).
 The version numbers of R libraries can be found in [sessionInfo.txt](sessionInfo.txt).

 ## Work notebook for project: